What To Do with Your Practice If You Are Sick Or Dying?

 An unexpected sickness can occur at the height of our professional careers.
 Depending on the prognosis, it’s critical to get our affairs in order as quickly as possible.
 Staff might suspect that something is amiss, and you can ask them to keep health issues confidential.

 If you haven’t assembled a team already, start searching for a reputable estate-planning attorney and CPA.
 Also include the often-overlooked professional; a practice transition broker who can assist with the transition of your practice and can begin the process with you as soon as possible.
 Most widows/widowers are not thinking that the responsibility of selling the practice will fall on their shoulders.
-We recommend starting these delicate conversations with your spouse now, so they are not left to deal with this in addition to emotional stress.
+Start these delicate conversations with your spouse now, so they won’t be left to deal with this in addition to emotional stress.

 If you are still able to work at your practice, we can begin to market the practice heavily but discretely so we can find a buyer as quickly as possible.
 The best medicine for you is to heal and take care of your family.
 Selling might seem short-sighted if you expect to make a full recovery, but there are many other options available if you still want to continue to work after you heal.